RogerKaufmann/Getting-And-Cleaning-Data/README.md

 ##### Getting and Cleaning Data
 # Course Project

+This file describes the procedure followed to produce a tidy data set as required by the course project for "Getting and Cleaning Data".

 ## The raw data
 The raw data stem from the "Human Activity Recognition Using Smartphones Dataset" (see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 This data set contains the data from experiments that have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 The data stems from the phones embedded accelerometer and gyroscope.